SubigyaGautam/web-scraper/README.md

-# Flight Scraper
+# Flight Data Scraper

-This script scrapes flight details from ScholarTrip and saves  flights to a CSV file.
+scrape_flights.py : This script scrapes flight details from ScholarTrip and saves  flights to a CSV file.

 ## How to Execute
 To run the script, use the following command:

 ```bash